Skip to main content

 #

-The governance conversation tends to focus on constraining what the agent does.
+The governance conversation focuses on constraining what the agent does.
 Don’t leak credentials.
 Don’t install arbitrary packages.
 Don’t modify governance files.
-Whether the enforcement is the agent’s own instructions, a multi-agent quorum, or even the existing tool permission systems built into many agent harnesses, the agent still possesses the secret.
-The evaluator constrains what the agent does, not what the agent knows.
+Whether the enforcement is the agent’s own instructions, a multi-agent quorum, or even the existing tool permission systems built into many agent harnesses, the agent still operates inside a trust boundary that was designed for a human.
+The credentials, the network, the filesystem - all of it was built around the assumption that the entity using it has judgment.
+Instructions and quorums constrain what the agent does.
+The permission systems constrain what it can do, but none of them change what the agent has access to; it still operates with the human’s credentials, on the human’s network.

 This is the fox guarding the henhouse.
-If the agent possesses the secret, the secret can be exfiltrated.
+If the asset exists inside the agent’s execution boundary, it can be exfiltrated.
 You are one prompt injection or malicious dependency away from exposure.

 An approach to sandboxing